6. A real man values purity.

 Now that I am on the other side, I see that God’s intention for my life is not for my mind to be filled with lust.
 It’s not God’s intention for your life either.
 Lust is sin.
-A real man takes the steps necessary to keep his mind and actions pure.
+A true man takes the steps necessary to keep his mind and actions pure.
 Purity is a virtue.
 It is something God values.
 A real man pursues it.

 7. A real man is in control of himself.

 If someone else can force you to react, you are not in control of yourself.
 Write that down.
 So, if another person’s actions force your hand…someone else is in control of you.
 That’s dangerous.
-A real man is not controlled by emotions.
+A true man is not controlled by emotions.
 He is not controlled by others.
 Despite the lies of the world, this is true strength.
 Strength that comes from within.
 Strength that comes from God.
 Self-control breeds a life with less regret and more stability.

 8. A real man finds his strength in the Lord.

 A real man doesn’t look to the world for his identity, sense of worth and strength.
 He draws strength from the Lord.
-God is the only source of lasting strength, and a real man acknowledges this reality.
+God is the only source of lasting strength, and a true man acknowledges this reality.
 He then uses this strength to lead his family, run his business and interact with his peers at school in a way that glorifies God.
 Go ahead and look to other sources for strength, identity and sense of worth.
 But don’t be surprised when you find the ride exhausting and the goal unattainable.
 Riding cultural waves is dangerous…especially when you don’t know when the next wave is coming.
 Real men don’t ride waves.

 9. A real man celebrates the successes of others.

 If you can’t celebrate the successes of the people around you something is wrong.
 It’s toxic.
 This dog-eats-dog cloud that hangs over our culture is a lie.
 A real man celebrates with his friends, wife and co-workers when something positive happens in their life.
 He is only able to do this because the successes of other people have no effect on who he is.
-A real man is confident in his own abilities and talents, so he is in a position to celebrate with others.
+A true man is confident in his own abilities and talents, so he is in a position to celebrate with others.
 A real man works hard, competes hard, but is able to shake the hand of the other team if he loses.
 He can tell his co-workers congratulations when they get a promotion…and mean it.
 He can celebrate with his spouse when she excels at her job.
 Who cares if she makes more money or has a more important title?
 A real man isn’t in competition with his friends and spouse.

 There is more than one seat at the table of life.
 Pull up a chair and let others sit down.